strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 ### Using custom errors on the front end

-Out of the box, the Next.js-powered front-end website provided with [FoodAdvisor](https://github.com/strapi/foodadvisor) does not display errors or success messages on the frontend when accessing content.
-For instance, it will not inform the user when adding a new review with a [previously created form](/dev-docs/backend-customization/examples/services-and-controllers#rest-api-queries-from-the-front-end) is not possible.
+Out of the box, the Next.js-powered front-end website provided with [FoodAdvisor](https://github.com/strapi/foodadvisor) does not display errors or success messages on the front-end website when accessing content.
+For instance, the website will not inform the user when adding a new review with a [previously created form](/dev-docs/backend-customization/examples/services-and-controllers#rest-api-queries-from-the-front-end) is not possible.

 <SideBySideContainer>